 Who needs donor sperm to achieve a pregnancy?

-Men who use sperm donors do so for two main reasons.
-One is that either they or their partners do not have sufficient sperm available with which to fertilize an egg, either because of the number of sperm they produce or because of the quality of their sperm.
+People who use sperm donors do so for two main reasons.
+One is that either they or their partners do not have sufficient sperm available to fertilize an egg, either because of the number of sperm they produce or because of the quality of their sperm.
 With advances in assisted reproductive technology (ART), it has become increasingly possible for men to use their own sperm for conception.
 However, some men are azoospermic, meaning that they do not produce any sperm.
 In that case, donor sperm is needed.
 Transgender men also do not produce sperm.
 If their partners also do not currently produce sperm or have their own sperm available, a sperm donor is needed to achieve a pregnancy.
 At times, men may also use donor sperm if it is discovered that their sperm carry a hereditary genetic mutation that would interfere with creating a viable pregnancy or a healthy child.

 Where to get a sperm donor?